apigee/pivotal-cf-apigee/apigee-cf-service-broker/README.md

 In this example, the Microgateway is also installed as an app with the hostname edgemicro-app:

 Use the [`bind-route-service`](#bind-route-service-reference) command.
 The following example creates an API proxy on the `myorg` org and `test` environment.
-The protocol parameter specifies the protocol through which the proxy will be called.
+The protocol parameter specifies the protocol through which the proxy's target endpoint will be called.
 To do its works, this command authenticates with Apigee Edge using the token in the specified .dat file:

 ```bash
 cf bind-route-service local.pcfdev.io myapigee --hostname test-app \